railsroger/MyIncomes-ExpensesSheet/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a simple application of Accounting for Income and Expenses.

 Things you may want to cover:

-* Ruby version
+* Ruby version 5.0.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Database Postgresql

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Gems: Bootstrap-sass, simple_form, Devise